lbwa/v-access/README.md

 ### Public routes authorization

-> Public static routes is passed by developer when `vue-router` initialization.
+> Public static routes are passed by the developer when `vue-router` initialization.

 You only need to set `access` or `weakAccess` field of any routes if you want to authorize any public static routes.

-1. Any element of `access` field MUST be satisfied, otherwise url redirect will be occurred.
+1. Any element of `access` field MUST be satisfied, otherwise URL redirect will occur.

    > RouteConfig is a reference from official `vue-router` [documentation][route-config].